tsslab/chick_NC-GRN/README.md

 ### Acknowledgements

-This work was supported by MRC (G0902418), The Lister Institute for Preventative Medicine , John Fell Fund (131/038), and Leverhulme Trust grant (RPG-2015-026) to T.S.S..
+This work was supported by MRC (G0902418), The Lister Institute for Preventative Medicine Research Prize, John Fell Fund (131/038), and Leverhulme Trust grant (RPG-2015-026) to T.S.S.
+I.C.F is funded by the Oxford-Angus McLeod-St John's College Graduate fellowship and the WIMM prize studentship.